OmGuin/BASDL/README.md

 2. Clone repo with `git clone https://github.com/OmGuin/BASDL.git` and cd into the repo with `cd BASDL`
 3. Use the following commands to ensure packages and setup is smooth:
 - `sudo apt update && sudo apt install -y python3-pip`
-- `sudo apt install python3-venv jupyter-core htop`
+- `sudo apt install python3-venv -y jupyter-core htop`
 4. Then, use a virtual environment to install packages cleanly: `python3 -m venv venv` and `source venv/bin/activate`
 5. Install packages with `pip install -r requirements.txt`
 6. Run `jupyter notebook --ip=0.0.0.0 --port=8888 --no-browser`